Nonlinear Dynamics of Kink Configurations: From Small to Large Kink Collisions: Scattering

 The vibrational mode of small kinks also plays a crucial role in their scattering dynamics.
 In Fig.~\ref{fig:1stmodeSmallKinks}, the frequency of the first vibrational mode $\omega_1^2$ of small kinks is shown as a function of $\lambda$, with a step size of $\delta\lambda = 0.01$.
 Starting at $\lambda = 0.09$, $\omega_1^2$ takes its maximum value of 3.938, then decreases monotonically to 2.572 at $\lambda = 0.54$, and to approximately 0.5 at $\lambda = 0.99$.
 This decrease in $\omega_1^2$ corresponds to the shallowing and widening of the stability potential wells of small kinks (Fig.~\ref{fig:qmpS}), which reduces the ability of small kinks to store energy in their vibrational modes as $\lambda$ increases.

-The scattering result of small kinks is further explored in Fig.~\ref{fig:vfAsviLambda007}, which shows the final velocity $v_f$ as a function of the initial velocity $v_i$ for $\lambda = 0.07$.
+The scattering of small kinks is further explored in Fig.~\ref{fig:vfAsviLambda007}, which shows the final velocity $v_f$ as a function of the initial velocity $v_i$ for $\lambda = 0.07$.
 Three distinct regimes are observed.
-For $v_i$ from 0 to 0.15, $v_f = 0$ (red line), indicating that the kink and antikink form a bion — a bound state oscillating at the collision point with $n$ bounces.
-For $v_i$ between 0.15 and 0.53 (purple line), the small kinks separate after collision, with $v_f$ increasing almost linearly with $v_i$, although $v_f < v_i$ due to energy losses in vibrational modes and radiation.
+For $v_i$ from 0 to 0.15, $v_f = 0$ (red line), the result indicates that the kink and antikink form a bion — a bound state oscillating at the collision point with $n$ bounces.
+For $v_i$ between 0.15 and 0.53 (purple line), the small kinks separate after the collision, with $v_f$ increasing almost linearly with $v_i$, although $v_f < v_i$ occurs due to the energy loss in vibrational modes and radiation.
 For $v_i > 0.53$ (blue line), the collision results in the creation of a pair of large kinks.
 Since the mass of large kinks ($M$) is greater than that of small kinks ($m$), the final velocity of large kinks is lower than that of small kinks for the same $v_i$, consistent with energy conservation.

 To illustrate the scattering dynamics in more detail, Fig.~\ref{fig:sks2} shows the evolution of the field $\chi(x,t)$ for $\lambda = 0.07$ at different initial velocities, with initial positions $X_{0k} = -X_{0ak} = -10$, for kink $(k)$ and antikink $(ak)$.
 In Fig.~\ref{fig:v01x10lambda07}, for $v_{0k} = -v_{0ak} = 0.1$, the kink and antikink become trapped after collision, forming a bion that oscillates at $x \approx 0$ with $n$ bounces.
 This is consistent with Fig.~\ref{fig:vfAsviLambda007}, as $v_i = 0.1$ is below the critical velocity $v_c = 0.15$ for $\lambda = 0.07$.
 In Fig.~\ref{fig:v02x10lambda07}, with $v_{0k} = -v_{0ak} = 0.2$, the kink and antikink separate after collision, moving away symmetrically, as $v_i = 0.2$ exceeds $v_c$.
 Similarly, in Fig.~\ref{fig:v05x10lambda07}, for $v_{0k} = -v_{0ak} = 0.5$, the small kinks separate with a higher final velocity, still within the small kink regime ($v_i < 0.53$).
 Finally, in Fig.~\ref{fig:v06x10lambda07}, for $v_{0k} = -v_{0ak} = 0.6$, the collision leads to the creation of large kinks, consistent with the blue line in Fig.~\ref{fig:vfAsviLambda007}.
-The large kinks, having a greater mass, move with a lower final velocity compared to small kinks at the same initial velocity.
+The large kinks, having greater mass, move with a lower final velocity compared to small kinks at the same initial velocity.